RCOSDP/weko-document/docs/manuals_en/ADMIN/admin_manual.md

 This section explains how to add actions to the flow and change the order of actions.

+Notes:

+Adding or removing actions to the flow, changing the order of actions, etc., will also affect the activities using the target flow, so please be careful when making changes.

 1. Click the flow name you want to edit.

 A screen appears where you can edit the flow.